-Energy consumption by commodity is presented in Figure 2 for 2011/12.
+Energy consumption by commodity is presented in Figure 2 for 2012/13.

-Figure 2 - Energy Consumption by Commodity (2011/12)
+Figure 2 - Energy Consumption by Commodity (2012/13)

-Energy expenditures by commodity are presented in Figure 3 for 2011/12.
+Energy expenditures by commodity are presented in Figure 3 for 2012/13.

-Figure 3 - Expenditures by Commodity (2011/12)
+Figure 3 - Expenditures by Commodity (2012/13)

-On average for 2011/12, gas cost approximately 2.9 cents per ekwh and electricity cost approximately 12.1 cents per ekwh with an average for both estimated at 5.79 cents.
+On average for 2012/13, gas cost approximately 2.4 cents per ekwh and electricity cost approximately 13.0 cents per ekwh with an average for both estimated at 5.90 cents.

 Energy intensity is driven by consumption.
-Consumption is an aspect over which the board and its stakeholders have partial control.
+Consumption is an aspect over which the Board and its stakeholders have partial control.
 Factors that are controllable may include:

-- Behaviours
+- Student and staff behaviour

 - Waste minimization

 - Use of efficient technologies

 - Automation and control technologies (Building Automation Systems or BAS)

 - Building envelope improvements

 - Designated periods of set-back and/or shut down